Skip to content

 Curriculum Vitae

-Please submit a detailed biographical outline, including publications, and explanation of work responsibilities.
+Please submit a detailed biographical outline, including publications and an explanation of work responsibilities.

 Exhibit

-An exhibit of work which best illustrates the applicant’s interests and abilities in areas related to urban design and planning must be submitted.
+An exhibit of work that best illustrates the applicant’s interests and abilities in areas related to urban design and planning must be submitted.
 This can be an essay, a paper, a publication, a report, or a project for which the applicant has had major responsibility.
-The exhibit should be uploaded into the on-line application; we cannot accept these via email attachment.
+The exhibit should be uploaded into the online application; we cannot accept these via email attachments.

 Statement of Purpose